la2050/challenge/_2021/play/usc-price-center-for-social-innovation.md

   and opportunities related to crime and public safety, co-produced with law enforcement agencies and CBOs that work in the broader landscape.
 Data stories are published in partnership with NDSC media partner, KCETLink.
-Approximately how many people will be directly impacted by this proposal?: '563068' Approximately how many people will be indirectly impacted by this proposal?: '10200000' Please describe the broader impact of your proposal.: >- By expanding NDSC’s public safety data, this project will support vibrant and safe communities regionally.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '563068' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '10200000' Describe how Los Angeles County will be different if your work is successful.: >- By expanding NDSC’s public safety data, this project will support vibrant and safe communities regionally.
 NDSC recently added arrest and stop rate data for the City of LA, which provides rich data for advocates, law enforcement